 After your long day of walking in the Peaks you’ll be ready for a post walk delicious meal, after all you’ve earnt it!

-There are many local pubs to choose from whereever you may be in the Peak District.
+There are many local pubs to choose from wherever you may be in the Peak District.
 Our sister pub The Royal Oak is ideal to stop off directly off the High Peak Trail, which stretches for 17 miles, and the Tissington Trail, which joins the High Peak Trail at Parsley Hay and runs for 13 miles to the market town of Ashbourne.
 With its cosy country pub feel and open fires, it’s the ideal place to put up your feet and relax your tired legs.

 The Yonderman Café is a great place to visit for a post-walk snack or meal (or indeed a pre-walk brekkie).
 Situated not far from the Monsal Trail route.
 They are a licensed café offering a wide selection of breakfast and lunch items.
 All their cakes are homemade and they serve great coffee from Buxton Roastery, beers and local ales, wines and soft drinks, a great choice for everyone!